 - For American Indian/Native American, a significantly higher percentage of women reported disordered eating behaviors.

 It is clear that eating disorders do not only occur in certain racial or socioeconomic groups.
 Race, ethnicity and/or socioeconomic status does not make individuals immune to these health conditions.
 In the past, eating disorders were primarily associated with heterosexual, young, white females.
 In fact, these mental health issues affect people from all demographics and ethnicities at similar rates.
 However, minority groups (particularly African Americans) are significantly less likely to receive help for eating disorder problems.

 Regardless of one’s racial or ethnic identity, treating and recovering from an eating disorder takes time as well as professional help.
 An experienced mental health professional can help a person understand the origins of this behavior, whether it is an eating disorder as well as acquire coping skills.

-For additional information or questions about this topic, please contact the staff at River Centre Clinic (RCC).
+For additional information or questions about this topic, please contact the staff at Toledo Center (RCC).
 Their Eating Disorders Programs provide a full range of treatment options for both adolescents and adults.
-The River Centre Clinic’s main phone number is 1.877.212.5457.
+The Toledo Center’s main phone number is 1.877.212.5457.

 The EAT-26 is the most widely cited standardized self-report screening measure that may be able to help you determine if you have an eating disorder that needs professional attention.
 Take the EAT-26 now and get immediate and anonymous feedback.